MaineLearning/MaineLearning/wp-content/plugins/taxonomy-terms-order/readme.txt

 Donate link: http://www.nsp-code.com/donate.php
 Tags: category order,terms order, taxonomy order, admin order Requires at least: 2.8
-Tested up to: 3.3
+Tested up to: 3.4.1
-Stable tag: 1.2.7
+Stable tag: 1.2.9

 Order Categories and all custom taxonomies terms and child terms using a Drag and Drop Sortable javascript capability.
-No Theme update is required the code will change the query on the fly.
+No Theme update is required.

 == Description ==

-Order Categories and all custom taxonomies terms using a Drag and Drop Sortable javascript capability. <b>No Theme update is required<b/> the code will change the query on the fly.
+Order Categories and all custom taxonomies terms using a Drag and Drop Sortable javascript capability. <strong>No Theme update is required</strong> the code will change the query on the fly.
 If multiple taxonomies are created for a custom post type, a menu will allow to chose the one you need sorted.
 If child categories (terms) are define, tose can be sorder too using the same interface
 <br />Also you can have the admin terms interface sorted per your new sort.
 <br />This plugin it's developed by <a target="_blank" href="http://www.nsp-code.com">Nsp-Code</a>